 In the RCA it clearly states in black and white that the locum doctor had 2 years’ experience as a registrar.
 It later became apparent that the locum

 doctor had only been a registrar for 9 months.
 No one could identify where the 2 years had come from.
-We even had a copy of his CV and he didn't
+We now have a copy of his CV, and he didn't

 even claim this himself.
 On examination, the locum doctor's CV showed clearly that the maximum time he could possibly have been a registrar was 1 year.
 This information is there in black and white if you just work dates back from details given.
 Are we to believe that no one investigating could read a CV we wondered?